MPL 20x8x4 / N38 - neodymium magnet

 Disadvantages of neodymium magnets:

-- Possible danger associated with microscopic parts of magnets can be dangerous, when accidentally ingested, which becomes significant in the aspect of protecting young children.
-Furthermore, miniscule components of these products have the potential to complicate diagnosis in case of swallowing.
+- Possible danger associated with microscopic parts of magnets pose a threat, if swallowed, which is crucial in the aspect of protecting young children.
+Additionally, tiny parts of these products can complicate diagnosis when they are in the body.

 Magnets will attract each other within a distance of several to around 10 cm from each other.
-Remember not to insert fingers between magnets or alternatively in their path when they attract.
-Magnets, depending on their size, can even cut off a finger or there can be a significant pressure or even a fracture.
+Don't put your fingers in the path of magnet attraction, because a significant injury may occur.
+Magnets, depending on their size, can even cut off a finger or alternatively there can be a serious pressure or even a fracture.

 Strong fields generated by neodymium magnets interfere with compasses and magnetometers used in navigation, as well as internal compasses of smartphones and GPS devices.